 3. Imagine++

-The two created packages
+The created zip package

 Go to Usage and check the tests.